Best BC PNP Resource for International Graduates With Expiring PGWPs

 Who This Is NOT For

-• Graduates whose work experience is not in a NOC TEER 0, 1, 2, or 3 occupation — the BC PNP International Graduate stream requires skilled employment
+- Graduates whose work experience is not in a NOC TEER 0, 1, 2, or 3 occupation — the Skilled Worker stream requires skilled employment; the International Post-Graduate stream has separate degree-based eligibility

 The Cost of Getting This Wrong

-The BC PNP application fee is $1,750 CAD — non-refundable.
+The BC PNP application fee is $1,750 CAD and is non-refundable after assessment begins.
 For an international graduate earning $55,000–$75,000 in their first professional role, that represents two to three weeks of take-home pay.
 A refused application doesn't just cost the fee — it costs the months in the SIRS pool, the employer who may not register again, and the PGWP validity you can never recover.

-The total government fees from SIRS registration through PR exceed $3,500 for a single applicant.
-A comprehensive BC PNP guide — one that covers SIRS optimization, stream selection, employer coordination, the 30-day ITA sprint, BOWP timing, and the complete federal process — is the piece that determines whether that $3,500 produces a PR card or a departure date.
+The core government fees from provincial application through PR total $3,340 for a single applicant before biometrics ($3,425 if biometrics is required).
+A comprehensive BC PNP guide — one that covers SIRS optimization, stream selection, employer coordination, the 30-day ITA sprint, BOWP timing, and the complete federal process — is the piece that helps you protect that investment.

-The Canada Provincial Nominee Program (British Columbia) Guide covers all three critical decisions: stream selection with scoring under both International Graduate and Skilled Worker pathways, the EEBC vs Base decision matrix tied to your permit timeline, and the BOWP application sequence.
+The Canada Provincial Nominee Program (British Columbia) Guide covers all three critical decisions: International Post-Graduate eligibility, Skilled Worker SIRS scoring, the EEBC vs Base decision matrix tied to your permit timeline, and the BOWP application sequence.
 Start with the free Quick-Start Checklist to assess your eligibility tonight.

 Frequently Asked Questions